-Demonstrating familiarity with appropriate ways to bring closure after a case taking session to help the client and the practitioner to regain balance - especially after an intensive interview.
+Demonstrating familiarity with appropriate ways to bring closure after a case taking session to help the client and the practitioner to regain personal composure - especially after an intensive interview.

 Demonstrating proper therapeutic closure if a client is being referred to another practitioner or there is termination of care, including a re-cap of what progress has been made and clear recommendations to the client for further care.